yianlo/Rx_RotationsExchanger/README.md

 ## Application Features

-#### Location search and autocompletion of any address in full integration with the Google Maps API
+#### Location search and autocompletion of any address in full integration with Google Maps API
 ![autocomplete_landing]
 ![autocomplete_nav]